ls1intum/Artemis/docs/dev/playwright.rst

 3. **Use uniquely identifiable locators**:

     Use unique locators to identify elements on the page.
 Playwright throws an error when interacting with a locator that matches multiple elements on the page.
-Use locators based on the element's ``data-testid``, ``id``, unique ``class`` or a combination of them to ensure uniqueness.
+To ensure uniqueness, use locators based on the element's ``data-testid``, ``id``, unique ``class`` or a combination of these attributes.

-    Avoid using the ``nth()`` method or the ``nth-child`` selector, as they depend on the element's order on the DOM.
-Use them only for iterating over the same kind of elements.
+    Avoid using the ``nth()`` method or the ``nth-child`` selector, s they rely on the element’s position in the DOM hierarchy.
+Use these methods only when iterating over multiple similar elements.

-    Avoid using locators that are likely to change.
-Use ``data-testid`` attributes to identify elements.
-This way, you can ensure that the tests are less likely to break when the page structure changes.
+    Avoid using locators that are prone to change.
+If a component lacks a unique selector, add a ``data-testid`` attribute with a unique value to its template.
+This ensures that the component is easily identifiable, making tests less likely to break when there are changes to the component.

 4. **Consider actionability of elements**